Wisconsin manufacturers pivoting during pandemic

 While Midwest Prototyping is fielding requests for face shields from here in Wisconsin and worldwide, Pindel Global Precision in New Berlin has been churning out thousands of ventilator parts for machines needed to treat COVID-19 patients.

-Company CEO Bill Berrien says Pindel is making seven different parts for ventilators, with capacity to produce more than 7,000 of each part.
+Company CEO Bill Berrien said Pindel is making seven different parts for ventilators, with capacity to produce more than 7,000 of each part.
 He explained the parts are “critical” for these machines.

 Both Pindel Global Precision and Midwest Prototyping made rapid changes to their operations to meet the explosive demand for critical medical products.
 Neither of the companies was producing these materials before the crisis, but each was able to turn over large orders on relatively short notice.
 Both companies would have qualified as essential before producing these new products.